 - 4 squares vanilla almond bark

 - 12 Oreo cookies

-- pastel colored m&m’s
+- 1 package pastel colored M&M's

-Melt almond bark according to package directions.
+Melt almond bark/chocolate according to package directions.

 Using a fork, lift the coated cookie out of the bark and gently tap the fork against the edge of the bowl a few time to remove excess bark.

-- Let the almond bark harden, and enjoy!
+Let the chocolate harden, and enjoy!